1.6Position within the Value Chain

 The second phase consists of an evaluation of the reservoir to assess the amount of hydrocarbon and its composition.
 Through a combination of drilling of appraisal wells and simulation of the well fluid behaviour, the field development plan is optimized.

 The fourth phase is the longest and consists of the production of oil and gas over the life span of the reservoir.
 In this phase, SBM Offshore is usually contracted to provide a production facility under a lease and operate contract, which represents the Company’s core business model.
-SBM Offshore also operates production facilities that are not owned by the Company but owned by the client.

 In the fifth and last phase, as production has declined substantially, the field will be abandoned.
 The production facility will be decommissioned and scrapped.
-SBM Offshore is active in this field and thes in SBM Offshore ownership are green recycled in line with the Hong Kong convention.
+SBM Offshore is active in this field and thes in SBM Offshore ownership are green recycled in line with the Hong Kong Convention.

 SBM Offshore’s Value Chain

-SBM Offshore suppliess or other floating production facilities for lease and operate activities as well as direct sales to clients.
+SBM Offshore constructs and suppliess or other floating production facilities for lease and operate activities as well as direct sales to clients.
 When sold to a third party a sales margin is generated and ownership is transferred to the client.
-In the case of a lease contract, the facility is sold to a facility specific Joint Venture company, in which SBM Offshore holds a stake, to charter and operate the for the client.
+In the case of a lease contract, the facility is sold to a facility specific Joint Venture company, in which SBM Offshore holds a stake, to charter and operate the or for the client.
 For both cases, the construction activities create value through manufacturing and are described below.

 Engineering and Design

 SBM Offshore has the in-house capability for conceptual studies, basic design and detailed design.
 This expertise is required to engineer the facilities to meet the specific requirements of the field development.
 SBM Offshore invests in product and technology development to maintain the required technology innovation and expertise to meet the client’s requirements and increase its competitive advantage.